Hiking Through a Rhododendron Tunnel on the Blue Ridge Parkway

-Craggy Gardens, just north of Asheville, North Carolina, is one of the most dramatic viewpoints on the Blue Ridge Parkway.
+Craggy Gardens offers one of the most dramatic viewpoints on the Blue Ridge Parkway.
 Stunning vistas of the Blue Ridge Mountains stretch far into Tennessee to the west and toward central North Carolina to the east.
 These views can be enjoyed from the parking area near the Craggy Gardens Visitor Center and along nearby hiking trails.

 A large picnic area is popular with visitors.
 On clear nights, Craggy Gardens is also a perfect place for stargazing.